-The cobbled classics cycling season is here which means (in my opinion) the most exciting races of the year.
-The Spring classics test riders to their absolute limits, racing on the toughest terrain and against the most challenging conditions of the calender, all to be the rider with the honour of lifting a cobblestone above their heads as the victor.
-Well, that and massive prize pots.
+The cobbled classics cycling season has just arrived which means (in my opinion) the most exciting races of the year.
+The Spring classics test riders to their absolute limits, racing on the toughest terrain and against the most challenging conditions of the calendar, all to be the rider with the honour of lifting a cobblestone above their heads as the victor.
+Well, that and the massive prize pots.

-With the cobbled classics comes the cobbled classics sportives; a chance for amateurs to race a professional course and earn real bragging rights among their club mates.
-“Think ‘L’Etape Du Tour’ was tough this year?
+With the cobbled classics comes the cobbled classics sportives; a chance for amateurs to race a professional course and earn real bragging rights among their club mates; “Think ‘L’Etape Du Tour’ was tough this year?
 You should have been at Roubaix!”
 But if this is your first year riding on Belgian cobbles, what should you be aware of before you set off?
-Is there any last minute preparation for the Pari-Roubaix sportive or Tour of Flanders you need before race day?
+Is there any last minute preparation for the Paris-Roubaix challenge or Tour of Flanders sportive you need before race day?

 Riding the Pavé